An uncommon variety of Rhynie

 type as the quartz-filled cavities in Figs.1-7 except for the fact that

 it is not quite filled and never had been.
 There are more of such

-cavities partially filled with quartz grains whose deposition seemed to
+cavities partially filled with quartz grains which did not assemble at

 Other uncommon details are mentioned here only briefly: